KarmaNetwork/KBT/README.md

 The first arguments is `<auther>/<project-name>`

 The second arguments is version.
-(Not available at this time).

 ### KBT_CONFIG
 Execute this function in the end of CMakeLists.txt script.